michael-collins/3d-digital-art-and-design--oer/_posts/2016-1-12-introduction.md

 ---
 layout: post
-title: Introduction to ART314: 3D Modeling, Rendering, and Animation
+title: Introduction to modeling
-category: test
+category: class-schedule
 comments: true
 excerpt: Today we will discuss the syllabus, look at Autodesk Maya's interface and we'll look at the first assignment.
+published: true
 ---

 ###Schedule

 1. Introduction Presentation